Fairest and best adorned is the salad whose dressing is cultured.

 I have been making this salad a lot lately.
-Last week I had my nephew, his girlfriend, and my older kids spend a few days with me due to a snow storm.
+A while back I had my nephew, his girlfriend, and my older kids spend a few days with me due to a snow storm.
 I watched these five young people devour this salad and ask for more and tell me how good it was.
 I decided it was the best and fairest salad in the land.
-It has been my favorite, too, but I don’t count because I say that all the time about everything that tastes good to me.
-It’s an occupational habit so I will let you be the judge.
+It has been my favorite, too, but I don't count because I say that all the time about everything that tastes good to me.
+It's an occupational habit so I will let you be the judge.
 Try it and see for yourself how wonderful this kale and spinach salad can be.
 For all the picky eaters who turn up their noses at cultured foods, this salad and its special salad dressing will be an easy way to introduce cultured foods.

 I stopped buying salad dressing years ago.
 Since it is so easy to whip up a dressing with probiotics, I make them fresh for every salad.
 Store bought salad dressings are so unhealthy and filled with ingredients that make me cringe.
 A good salad dressing is so easy to make and is one of the simplest cultured foods.
 I hope to teach everybody to start making their own salad dressings.
 You can start filling your life with culture and probiotics and just you wait and see how fun and easy it is!